yingzixu15/mtl_street_parking_finder/README.md

 # Montreal Street Parking Finder

 This app is under development.

-The general idea is to build a web application using Spring Boot abd SQLite.
-It's mostly a demo project, but if you notice any error please feel free to raise it in the Issues.
+However, part of the API function is ready to use.

 ## Raw data